 The ion channels observed in tuna heart cells are similar to the ion channels found in heart cells of many animals, including humans.
 This study provides evidence as to how petroleum products may be negatively affecting cardiac function in a wide variety of animals.

 Implications for Other Species

 After the BP Deepwater Horizon disaster, other fish, such as red snapper, spawned in offshore waters, these spawning habitats were potentially oiled as a result of the disaster.
 This raises the possibility that eggs and larvae of many species, which float near surface waters, were exposed to oil.
 The potential harmful impacts of the BP disaster on young fish are still being investigated.

 Looking at the big picture, these new findings demonstrate how petroleum-derived chemical pollution from the BP oil disaster and other sources — such as urban stormwater runoff — could affect coastal and marine species in the Gulf or elsewhere.
 This study raises the concern that exposure to PAHs in many animals – including humans – could lead to cardiac arrhythmias and bradycardia, or slowing of the heart.

 Restoring the Gulf of Mexico

 This study is groundbreaking for many reasons.
-For one, it offers insight into how crude oil from the BP disaster is impacting wildlife in offshore waters.
+For one, it offers insight into how crude oil from the BP disaster could impact wildlife in offshore waters.
 Second, the study points to the types of data that scientists need to collect in order to monitor the environment’s health and recovery before and after an oil spill – like a doctor taking vital signs to monitor a patient’s health prior to and after a heart attack.

 And lastly, it underscores the importance of funding long-term ecosystem monitoring to understand how daily pollution such as stormwater runoff and air pollution as well as large scale human-caused disasters affect the health of wildlife, habitats and humans.